 - Define the goal of the meeting in writing, at the top of the agenda document.
 For example, at my weekly digital strategy meeting, my goal is, “Hold us accountable to our promises & empower us to crush it.”
 Anything that deviates from that goal doesn’t belong in this meeting.

 - Set a time limit.
 No weekly meeting should require more than an hour.
-My weekly leadership meeting with the CEO, COO, CMO, CTO, and Customer Service Director of Lume Deodorant sometimes requires less than 30 minutes.
-If I’ve done my job, everyone leaves feeling empowered to crush their to-do list.
+My weekly leadership meeting with the CEO, COO, CMO, CTO, and Customer Service Director of a multi-million dollar fast-growing startup you’ve heard of sometimes requires less than 30 minutes.

 - At the end of the meeting, ask everyone to rate the meeting on a scale of 1-10, and ask why they rated it that way.
 I’ve learned some of my most-important business insights in the last 1 minute of meetings when people are rating the meeting.
 It’s when unexpected things come up in an interesting way.
 “I give it a 6, because my power was out all last night, and I couldn’t focus.”
 Great to know – I need to pull some extra weight at our pitch later today.
 “It seems like we didn’t talk about the most important thing.”
 Thank you – what is that thing?